-They're appropriate even for someone who isn't fond of coconut because the coconut flavor is very faint, especially once they're topped with butter and syrup.
+These coconut flour pancakes are such a treat.
+In fact, they are my favorite pancake recipe because they are so close in flavor and texture to traditional pancakes.
+They're appropriate even for someone who isn't fond of coconut because the coconut flavor is very faint, and once you add butter and syrup, it's hardly noticeable.

 Ingredients